desanif/Apple-Case-Study/README.md

 Future of Apple Inc
 and major takeaways from this study

-I welcome all to have a look at it and make changes if necessary
+I welcome all to have a look at it and make changes if necessary.

+It is for public use with no copyright or license needed.